qwerity/rktermin/README.md

 ### contact_admin.html

 This file contains the form for user feedback.
 It allows users to provide feedback or report issues with a text area field.

-## Styling

-The application uses custom CSS for styling, ensuring a responsive and user-friendly interface.
-It also uses theme variables from the Telegram WebApp API for consistent theming.

 ## Scripts